alberto-abarzua/remote/README.md

-# Docker images for NeoVim development inside a container
+# Docker Images for NeoVim Development Inside a Container

 ## Images

+- **base**:
-- `base`: Base image with NeoVim, tmux, ssh, zsh, Python, NodeJS, and C++ development tools, this image has no config files so volumes can be mounted to it.
+  - A foundational image containing NeoVim, tmux, ssh, zsh, Python, NodeJS, and C++ development tools.
+  - This image is void of configuration files, allowing volumes to be easily mounted.

+- **prebuilt**:
+  - Derived from the `base` image.
-- `prebuilt`: Image based on `base` with my config files for NeoVim, tmux, zsh and other tools.
+  - Preconfigured with settings for NeoVim, tmux, zsh, and other tools.

 ## Usage

-### Simple way no isntallation needed
+### Using Directly (No Installation Required)

-Simplest way is to just create a folder inside your project named `remote` and add a `docker-compose.yml` file with the following content:
+1. Create a folder named `remote` within your project.
+2. Add a `docker-compose.yml` file inside the `remote` folder with the following content:

 ```yaml
 version: "3.8"
 services:
   remote: